bcampbell/scumbotron/cx16/README.md

 These load into BASIC RAM, a space of about 38KB, from
 $0800 to $9EFF.

+NOTE: the code runs right up to the BASIC RAM limit...
+It's possible a different version of llvm-mos will overrun if it generates less compact code!
+The linker is pretty good about warning if this happens.

 ## cx16 build requirements

 - llvm-mos-sdk